What to Expect on Your Glider Ride Over Vancouver Island

 Most common first-timer questions:

 "What if we can't find lift?"
-(We will!
-Our instructors know these skies like their own backyard)

 The Release: Welcome to Pure Flight